arlethitgo/learnmore/about.md

 I am supervised by [Iris Hendrickx](https://i-hx.nl/) and [Martha Larson](https://www.ru.nl/en/people/larson-m).
 I am currently a member of the Radboud Center for Language and Speech Technology, AmsterdamNLP, SIKS (Netherlands Research School for Information and Knowlege Systems), and the ELLIS Unit Nijmegen.

 Previously, I was a Data Scientist in the Philippines' oldest conglomerate, [Ayala Corporation](https://ayala.com/) , where I applied analytics methods, data science and machine learning best practice to solve complex business problems and to help in data-driven corporate decision-making.
 I have had valuable data science and software engineering work experience from [SAS Institute](https://www.sas.com/nl_nl/home.html), the leader in analytics and from my international internship experiences at [CERN](https://home.cern/) in Switzerland, [Weathernews Inc.](https://global.weathernews.com/) and
 [Nara Institute of Science and Technology](https://www.naist.jp/en/), both in Japan.
-I am a highly competent individual able to work both individually an with a team.</p>
+I am a highly competent individual able to work both individually an with a team.

 I am passionate about solving problems and doing research.
-In my free time, I do resistance training at the gym, play table tennis, read books, and hang out with friends.</p>
+In my free time, I do resistance training at the gym, play table tennis, read books, and hang out with friends.

 <h2>Skills</h2>